Todd Kessler

 Todd Kessler is an American film and television writer, producer and director.
-Among his credits are showrunner and co-creator of Nickelodeon's preschool series Blue's Clues and director and producer of the feature film Keith.
+Among his credits are showrunner and co-creator of Nickelodeon's preschool series Blue's Clues and director and producer of the feature film Keith (2008).

 Career

-According to author Malcolm Gladwell, who wrote about Blue's Clues in his book The Tipping Point, Kessler worked for Sesame Workshop's "Sesame Street", but found traditional children's television too static and not visual enough.
+According to Canadian author Malcolm Gladwell, who wrote about Blue's Clues in his book The Tipping Point, Kessler worked for Sesame Workshop's "Sesame Street", but found traditional children's television too static and not visual enough.
 In 1993–94, Kessler, who was then a freelance producer for Nickelodeon, was assigned to work with Peter Schreck on his seminal interactive television experiments in the network's Orlando studio, developing concepts which were later incorporated into Blue's Clues.
 Kessler was the first creator involved with the show.
 Angela Santomero and Traci Paige Johnson were brought later on to complete the Blue's Clues team.
 Blue's Clues, according to Variety, was "at the forefront of a revolution in kids TV" and was crucial to the growth of Nickelodeon.
 The innovative and interactive format it created changed children's programming, including its most important influence Sesame Street, which changed its format in 2002 to be more interactive.

 Kessler left Nickelodeon and Blue's Clues in June 2000 after three seasons, but would continue to be credited as an executive producer for the rest of the show's run, as well as for all the show's spin-offs.

 In 2008, Kessler acquired the teen romantic drama Keith, a film adapted from a short story written by Ron Carlson.
 The film, which starred Jesse McCartney and Elisabeth Harnois, was Kessler's directorial debut.
 Kessler also produced and co-wrote (with David Zabel) the film, which "concerns a 17-year-old who thinks she's got it all figured out until she falls for a guy who has nothing to lose".